faceterteam/FaceterFOGClient/README.md

 ![image2](images/Image2.png)

-And the registered year can be seen in the miner's account:
+And the registered node can be seen in the miner's account:

 ![image3](images/Image3.png)